Valley View Hospital Youth Recovery Center

 Valley View Hospital Youth Recovery Center - Glenwood Springs, CO

 Valley View Hospital Youth Recovery Center is an addiction treatment center located at 1906 Blake Avenue in the 81601 zip code in Glenwood Springs, CO.
 It is operated by a private non-profit organization.
-Valley View Hospital Youth Recovery Center provides administers naltrexone, buprenorphine for pain management and buprenorphine maintenance.
-Some of the treatment approaches used by Valley View Hospital Youth Recovery Center include rational emotive behavioral therapy, motivational interviewing and relapse prevention.
-Valley View Hospital Youth Recovery Center provides long term heroin rehab and short-term residential heroin rehab.
+Valley View Hospital Youth Recovery Center provides prescribes suboxone, relapse prevention from naltrexone and methadone for pain management.
+Some of the treatment approaches used by Valley View Hospital Youth Recovery Center include substance use counseling approach, anger management and motivational interviewing.
+Valley View Hospital Youth Recovery Center provides residential heroin rehab and short term inpatient heroin rehab.
 It also provides residential treatment for heroin use.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder and internet use disorder treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder and treatment for internet use disorder.

 Call (855) 489-3619 for 24/7 with treatment.